-Kristine Phillips Evertz is an Associate at Summit Strategies.
+Kristine Phillips Evertz is the Director of State Government Affairs at Summit Strategies.
 Kristine adds considerable lobbying depth to Summit’s growing Oregon practice.

 Ms. Evertz began a legislative career in the Oregon State House in 1999 and has held increasingly senior legislative positions in the private sector, most recently serving as a Government Relations Representative for Knowledge Universe (now KinderCare Education), coordinating grassroots and direct lobbying in 17 western states on child care and early childhood education issues.
 Her prior lobbying experience entailed work at the Oregon state capitol on behalf of multiple clients including municipalities, professional trade associations, charitable nonprofits, mental health and human services interests, biotech, and arts and cultural advocates.
 Ms. Evertz’s professional portfolio focuses primarily on the Oregon state legislature and lobbying of the executive branch of state government.